-If you’re looking for ways to keep learning lively, flexible, and engaging, one of the best ways to do that is with educational games.
+Homeschooling isn’t just about checking off the lesson boxes.
+It’s also about finding ways to keep learning lively, flexible, and engaging.
+One of the best ways to do this is with educational games.

-Games can do double duty.
-They’re fun for kids, but they can also reinforce important skills like math facts, reading comprehension, and logical thinking.
+Games can do double duty: they’re fun for kids, but they also reinforce important skills like math facts, reading comprehension, and logical thinking.
 That means you can build in review and practice without (hopefully) turning learning time into a battle.

 Review activities aren’t just for summer or breaks.
 They work great: